 Students who are involved in alleged violations of College conduct expectations or commonly accepted standards of behavior as outlined in the Elmira College Code of Conduct while on campus will be subject to disciplinary proceedings by the College.
 Complete copies of the disciplinary procedures and the appropriate link to the Elmira College Code of Conduct are provided to students charged with a violation.
-Appeals of disciplinary decisions are explained in the disciplinary procedures. (online at elmira.edu, Student Life)
+Appeals of disciplinary decisions are explained in the disciplinary procedures, which can be found online at elmira.edu, under the Student Life tab.